Race and Alopecia Areata Amongst US Women

 TLDR Black and Hispanic women are more likely to have alopecia areata than white women.

-This study investigated racial disparities in the incidence of alopecia areata (AA) among US women using data from the Nurses' Health Study (NHS) and Nurses' Health Study II (NHSII).
-Among 63,960 women in NHS and 88,368 women in NHSII, 418 and 738 cases of AA were identified, respectively.
-The multivariate-adjusted odds ratio for AA was 2.72 for black women compared to white women in NHS, and 5.48 in NHSII.
-Additionally, Hispanic women in NHSII had a multivariate odds ratio of 1.94 compared to non-Hispanic white women.
-The study concluded that black and Hispanic women had higher odds of AA compared to white women, suggesting a racial disparity that warrants further investigation.
+The study investigated racial disparities in alopecia areata (AA) among US women using data from the Nurses’ Health Study (NHS) and Nurses’ Health Study II (NHSII).
+Among 63,960 women in NHS and 88,368 in NHSII, 418 and 738 cases of AA were identified, respectively.
+The odds of AA were significantly higher in black women compared to white women, with odds ratios (ORs) of 2.72 in NHS and 5.48 in NHSII.
+Hispanic women in NHSII also had higher odds of AA compared to non-Hispanic white women (OR: 1.94).
+The study concluded that black and Hispanic women had increased odds of AA compared to white women, suggesting a need for further research to explore the underlying mechanisms of this racial disparity.

 Discuss this study in the Community →